 Roofing ventilation is an essential part of your roofing system.
-When properly installed, it can extend the life of your attic and roof structure and save you hundreds of dollars in repair costs.
+When properly installed, it can extend the life of your attic and roof structure and save you substantial dollars in repair costs.

 During warmer months, adequate roofing ventilation helps protect your attic from sweltering heat.
 It helps prevent hot, moist summer air from warping the roof sheathing.
 It also stops shingles from deteriorating prematurely.
 What’s more, fresh air in the attic makes a home much easier to cool, which can result in lower energy costs.

 In winter months, proper roofing ventilation helps reduce moisture to keep your attic dry.
 It helps prevent condensation from forming on the interior of your roof decking, damage to insulation, and rotting of the roof structure itself.
 It also helps prevent ice dams from forming.
 Ice dams are common in our area due to snowfall and cold temperatures.
 They are especially problematic because they prevent water from melting snow and ice from running off the roof.
 They can even cause leaks inside your home, resulting in drywall damage.

 Your Roof Needs Equal Intake & Exhaust Ventilation

 The best way to ventilate your roof is with a balanced system of intake vents low at the roof’s edge or in the soffit/eaves along with exhaust vents high on the roof at or near the ridge.
 This allows cool, dry intake air at the roof’s edge to flush out any warm, moist air through the exhaust vents.